Learn how to design your Medical Spa to be both beautiful and medically efficient.

 Think about other brand touches that can improve your patient’s waiting experience.
 For example, complimentary drinks are appreciated.
 Soft music playing can also be a nice touch- as long as it's not too loud and matches your brand.

-(Along with the physical space, your reception needs training to create a welcoming and seamless experience over the phone.
-To learn sample scripts and best practices, check out:
+Along with the in person experience, your reception needs training to create a welcoming and seamless experience over the phone.
+Using sample scripts and training with best practices in mind, you can equip your receptionists to answer patient phone calls effectively.

 Remember that your reception area is the perfect space to show your practice knows how to do beauty while also being inviting and comfortable.
 Make this space count!